-HMRC offer generous tax allowances to foster parents; as a result many foster parents pay no tax at all.
+HMRC offer generous tax allowances to foster parents; as a result our foster parents pay no tax at all on their fostering income.
 Help regarding tax is available to foster parents via membership of 'Foster Talk' which Fostering People provide.